top of page

 Honey or Ghee Application

-Both soothe the sore and reduce discomfort.
+Both honey and ghee soothe the sore and reduce discomfort.
+Applying a small amount can provide quick relief.

 Avoid Spicy, Hot, or Acidic Food

 These can worsen pain and delay healing.
+Opt for bland foods while your mouth heals.

 Stay Hydrated

-Keeps your mouth moist and supports healing.
+Keeping your mouth moist supports healing.
+Drink plenty of water throughout the day.

 B-Complex Supplements